platformsh/platformsh-docs/docs/src/languages/python/python-version.md

 ---
-title: "Manage Python versions"
+title: Manage Python versions
-weight: 1
-toc: false
 description: See how to manage different Python versions in your Platform.sh containers.
-aliases:
-- "/languages/python/pyenv.html"
 ---

 You may need to use a specific version of Python that isn't available in an app container for a different language.
 For example, a container might have a long-term support version, while you want the latest version.

-In such cases, use a version manager to install the specific version you want to use.
+In such cases, use the [`pyenv` version manager](https://github.com/pyenv/pyenv) to install the specific version you want to use.

-## Use `pyenv`

-The [`pyenv` package](https://github.com/pyenv/pyenv) lets you easily switch between multiple versions of Python.

-1. Add the `pyenv` package manager in a [`build` hook](../../create-apps/hooks/hooks-comparison.md#build-hook):
+1. Add `pyenv` in a [`build` hook](../../create-apps/hooks/hooks-comparison.md#build-hook):

    ```yaml {location=".platform.app.yaml"}
    hooks: